Decathlon (retailer): Other notable sponsorships

 Decathlon Germany will be the main sponsor of the IBU World Cup Biathlon as of the 2021–22 season.

 Decathlon bought a five-year naming rights for Lille's Stade Pierre-Mauroy for €6 million from 2022 onwards, renaming the stadium as Decathlon Arena Stade Pierre-Mauroy.

+Since 2023, Van Rysel has been the title sponsor of the Roubaix cycling team, renaming the team as Van Rysel–Roubaix Team.

 Decathlon became an official partner of the Paris 2024 Olympic and Paralympic Games.

-Decathlon was announced as the co-title sponsor of the AG2R La Mondiale Team in a five-year deal from 2024 onwards, renaming the team as Decathlon–AG2R La Mondiale.
-After taking full ownership of the team in 2025, Decathlon remains the main sponsor of the team and announced CMA CGM as the team's co-title sponsor in a five-year deal and will race as Decathlon–CMA CGM starting 1 January 2026.
+The partnership was extended with Decathlon supplying official uniforms to the International Paralympic Committee members for the 2026 Winter Paralympic Games.

+Decathlon Lebanon is the title sponsor of the Lebanese Basketball League, renaming it as the Decathlon Lebanese Basketball League.